Are you looking for a step-by-step guide on how to thumb draw a bow?

 This different resting position means a different nocking point.
 The different nocking point from the usual with different drawing method can cause the fletchings to injure your hand, rubbing your bow hand as they cross.

 Thus before we start with anything, we need to determine our new nocking point first.
-To set your new nocking point, you may want to read the following post before we continue further: How to Find a Nocking Point on a Bowstring.

 As a quick guide, remember that a thumb shooter commonly places their nocking point above the arrow.